A |

 B. What should Kant Believe about Sensory States?

-but doth Suffer a Sea-change into Something Rich and Strange”
+V. “Nothing of Him that doth Fade, but doth Suffer a Sea-change into Something Rich and Strange”

 A. More Kantian Advantages from a Sellarsian Aesthetic